EisenhornE/bounce-game/README.md

-# Bounce Game (Work in Progress)
+# Bounce Game (Abandoned)

-This project is an incomplete game inspired by the classic mobile game called Bounce.
+This project is an abandoned game inspired by the classic mobile game called Bounce.
 It aims to recreate the simple and addictive gameplay of the original game.

+# Status

+Project Abandoned.
+My knowledge of creating logic in transitioning between scenes is still lacking.
+I'll create a newer simpler project.
+I'll probably return to this project at a later date once I think I'm good enough.

 ## Description